 The Audit Committee pre-approves all audit and permissible non-audit services provided by the independent auditors.
 These services may include audit services, audit-related services, tax services and other services.
 The Audit Committee has adopted a policy for the pre-approval of services provided by the independent auditors.
 Under the policy, pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is subject to a specific budget.
-In addition, the Audit Committee has received detailed information sufficient to enable the Audit Committee to pre-approve and evaluate such service.
+In addition, the Audit Committee may also pre-approve particular services on a case-by-case basis.
+For each proposed service, the Audit Committee has received detailed information sufficient to enable the Audit Committee to pre-approve and evaluate such service.
 The Audit Committee has delegated pre-approval authority to the Chairman of the Committee of up to \$100,000, to pre-approve permitted non-audit services.
 Any pre-approval decisions made under this delegated authority are ratified by the Audit Committee at its next scheduled meeting.